DaveMcW/magnet-signal/README.md

 To turn off a magnet signal, place a circuit controlled rail signal in front of it.
 Magnet signal circuit networks are disabled for performance reasons.

 Trains approaching a magnet signal might appear to be manually controlled.
-To take over manual control of such a train, click the automatic mode button once.
+To take over manual control of such a train, turn automatic mode on and off.

 ---